DJDanl/cpp-docs.pt-br/docs/mfc/reference/carray-class.md

 ### <a name="parameters"></a>Parâmetros
  *src*
- Fonte dos elementos a ser anexado a uma matriz.
+ Fonte dos elementos a serem acrescentados a uma matriz.

 ### <a name="return-value"></a>Valor de retorno
  O índice do primeiro elemento anexado.